department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/README.md

 - Reach parity with all legacy VA facility locator tools, so they can be depracated
   - Main legacy facility locator: https://www.va.gov/directory/guide/home.asp
   - Will need to  meet users' needs, but also convince the business to turn off old tools
-- Integrate urgent care facility and urgency care pharmacy facilities into the product
+- Integrate urgent care facility and urgent care pharmacy facilities into the product
   - Here is VA's current product: <https://vaurgentcarelocator.triwest.com/>
+- Incorporate Mission Act-required facility drive time functionality
 - Update the product's information architecture to organize facilities based on users' mental models (e.g., mental health care vs. Vet Center)
 - Update the product's UI and interaction design so users can get to facility results in just a few clicks/taps
 - Update facility detail page to match new VAMC facility page design
   - Here is a health facility detail page design: <https://www.va.gov/pittsburgh-health-care/locations/pittsburgh-va-medical-center-university-drive/>
 - Surface basic Veteran-benefit eligibility information for each facility type (e.g., health care facility, community care provider, etc.)
 - Use the VHA health service taxonomy for health facilities
-- Incorporate Mission Act-required facility drive time functionality
 - Make it faster
 - Fix bugs